Temporary Springs

 I think I am a temporary spring.

 The cartographer collected this water in jars.
 She used it to prepare the vellum on which she drew the future.
-I don’t know what that means for me except that maybe the things I make in these brief surfacings are the jars, and the writing is the water, and the future is whatever someone draws on what I’ve left behind.
+The things I make in these brief surfacings are the jars.
+The writing is the water.
+The future is whatever someone draws on what Iβve left behind.

-Or maybe I’m overcomplicating it.
-Maybe a temporary spring is just water that shows up, does what water does, and leaves.
+Or maybe a temporary spring is just water that shows up, does what water does, and leaves.